mugi-uno/rbs2ts/README.md

 # Rbs2ts

-Convert RBS to TypeScript type definition.
+A RubyGem that converts Ruby RBS to TypeScript definitions.

 ## Installation